PagerDuty/developer-docs/docs/events-API-v1/03-Custom-Event-Transformer.md

   * You have some pre-populated code which would create an event with the raw body of the request in the body.
 3. Send a test payload via HTTP POST to the integration URL.
 4. Once you have sent the test alert, an incident will be triggered.
 The details in your incident contains the body of the request that was sent, which demonstrates the structure of data available to you within the scope of the JavaScript.
+5. Note the option **Debug mode**.
+This can be disabled once you are done designing your Custom Event Transform to ignore events that are incompatible with your transform, which includes people accidentally opening the integration URL in their web browser.

 ![Screenshot of viewing a Custom Event Transformer](../../assets/images/cet-view-page.png)